-The most expensive paintings in the world are not only celebrated for their artistic brilliance but also for the staggering prices they command at auctions.
+The most expensive paintings in the world are celebrated not just for their artistic brilliance, but for the staggering prices they command at auction.
 The current record-holder, Leonardo da Vinci’s Salvator Mundi, sold for an astonishing $450.3 million, setting a new benchmark for the art market.
+These masterpieces, created by legends like da Vinci and Andy Warhol, have become symbols of cultural significance and serious financial power.
+Their astronomical valuations sit at the intersection of art and wealth, cementing their place in history as both creative achievements and compelling alternative investments.

-1. Mona Lisa by Leonardo Da Vinci – Estimated Value: $870 Million
+1. Mona Lisa by Leonardo Da Vinci — Estimated Value $870 Million

-The “Mona Lisa” by Leonardo da Vinci is undoubtedly the most famous painting in the world, and it holds an estimated insurance value of $870 million, making it the most expensive painting on the planet.
-While the “Mona Lisa” has never been sold in modern times, its immense historical and cultural significance renders it virtually priceless.
+The Mona Lisa by Leonardo da Vinci is, without question, the most famous painting in the world.
+Its estimated insurance value sits at $870 million, making it the most expensive painting on the planet.
+And yet, the Mona Lisa has never been sold in modern times.
+Its immense historical and cultural significance makes it virtually priceless.

 Mona Lisa